 How to Track Joint Pain Between Events

 Not every bad joint day involves an acute subluxation.
-Many people with EDS experience chronic aching, instability sensations, or what some describe as “pre-subluxation awareness,” that feeling that a joint is about to go.
-These deserve their own tracking.
+On plenty of days you may just have chronic aching, instability sensations, or what zebras often call “pre-subluxation awareness,” that feeling that a joint is about to go.
+Those days deserve their own tracking too.

 Daily Joint Check-In